ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-tree-data/index.md

 - The **Date** column has the filter values supplied asynchronously as an array of `Date` objects.
 - The **Date** column has a `filterParams.keyCreator` provided to convert the `Date` values into the (string) format the server is expecting in the Filter Model.

-<grid-example title='Filtering Tree Data' name='filtering-tree-data' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>
+<grid-example title='Filtering Tree Data' name='filtering-tree-data' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>